qld-gov-au/ckanext-csrf-filter/README.md

 Optional
 --------

-    # Maximum age of a token cookie.
-Tokens older than this will be rejected.
+    # Maximum age of a token cookie, in minutes.
+    # Tokens older than this will be rejected.
-    ckanext.csrf_filter.token_expiry_age
+    ckanext.csrf_filter.token_expiry_minutes

     # Tokens older than this will be replaced with new ones on the next response.
-    ckanext.csrf_filter.token_rotation_age
+    ckanext.csrf_filter.token_rotation_minutes

 Testing